MitzaaA14/MatrixProject/README.md

 Physical Implementation Checkpoint #1
-[Include photos of your physical setup here]

 Video Demonstration
-[Link to your YouTube video showing the project in action]

 Matrix Draw successfully implements an interactive LED matrix drawing system with intuitive joystick control, multiple LED states, and comprehensive menu navigation.
 The project demonstrates proficiency in hardware integration, non- blocking programming techniques, and user interface design on embedded systems.